GSA/digitalgov.gov/content/news/2021/12/2021-12-20-new-on-section508-gov-integrating-accessibility-into-deia-implementation-plans.md

 kicker: Accessibility
 title: "New on Section508.gov: Integrating Accessibility into DEIA Implementation Plans"
 deck: **Accessibility, the “A” in DEIA, is a foundation on which the federal workforce must build diversity, equity and inclusion for people with disabilities.
-Without accessibility, we cannot truly achieve the others.**&mdash;The GSA Government-wide IT Accessibility Program has published "[Integrating
+Without accessibility, we cannot truly achieve the others.** The GSA Government-wide IT Accessibility Program has published "[Integrating
   Accessibility into Agency Diversity, Equity, Inclusion and Accessibility (DEIA) Implementation Plans](https://www.section508.gov/manage/deia-guidance/)," a guide designed to support the Accessibility roadmap outlined in the [Government-wide Strategic Plan to Advance Diversity,